-RHA® 4 was tested in a clinical study to make sure it worked as intended, and was safe to use.
-The study assessed how well RHA® 4 performed when compared to another dermal filler already available in the United States.
-The study looked at how RHA® 4 smoothed away wrinkles and folds in the moving (dynamic) area of the face from the nose to the corners of the mouth (nasolabial folds).
+RHA[®] 4 was tested in two clinical studies to make sure it worked as intended, and was safe to use.
+One was with needle injections, and one was with cannula injections.
+These studies both assessed how well RHA[®] 4 performed when compared to another dermal filler already available in the United States.
+The study looked at how RHA[®] 4 smoothed away wrinkles and folds in the moving (dynamic) area of the face from the nose to the corners of the mouth (nasolabial folds).

-This study lasted 64 weeks (15 months) and involved 120 patients.
+The first study using needle lasted 64 weeks (15 months) and involved 120 patients.
 The wrinkles to be treated were considered to be moderate or severe, based on their depth.
 The patients were injected with RHA® 4 on one side of their face and with the other dermal filler on the other side.
 Study patients were mostly females, with light to very dark skin color.
+The majority of patients had light to medium skin tone.
 The study took place at 5 different locations across the United States.

 Two weeks after the initial injection, the study patients were examined by their doctor.
-If their doctor felt it was necessary, he / she injected more RHA® 4 (touch-up) to get the desired result.
+If their doctor felt it was necessary, he / she injected more RHA[®] 4 (touch-up) to get the desired result.